SourceZh/Docklet/README.md

 - ETCD : the etcd server address.
 For distributed muli hosts environment, it should be one of the ETCD public server address.
   For single host environment, the default value should be OK.
+- STORAGE : using disk or file to storage persistent data, for single host, file is convenient.
 - FS_PREFIX: the working dir of docklet runtime. default is /opt/docklet.
 - CLUSTER_NET: the vcluster network ip address range, default is 172.16.0.1/16.
 This network range should all be allocated to  and managed by docklet.
-- PROXY_PORT : the public port of the proxy.
+- PROXY_PORT : the public port of docklet.
 Users use this port to visit the docklet system.
 - PORTAL_URL : the portal of the system.
 Users access the system by visiting this address.
 If the system is behind a firewall, then